-Depreciation is calculated on a straight-line basis over the estimated useful lives of the assets.
-Assets' useful lives and methods of depreciation are reviewed, at each reporting date and adjusted prospectively, if appropriate.
+Assets' residual values, useful lives and methods of depreciation are reviewed at each reporting date and adjusted prospectively, if appropriate.
 Gains and losses on disposals or derecognition are determined by comparing the disposal proceeds (if any) with the carrying amount and are recognized in profit or loss.
+We also derecognize under Disposal of property and equipment Pin Pads & POS held by customers that are not being used in the last 180 or 360 days, depending on the category of customer.